-When loading envelopes, select "Envelope" as the paper types using both [Tray Paper Settings] and printer driver and specify the thickness of envelopes.
-For details, see page 103 "Printing on Envelopes".
+When loading envelopes, use both User Tools and the printer driver to select "Envelope" as the paper type and specify the thickness of the envelopes.
+For details, see p.61 "Printing on Envelopes", Printer.

-To print on envelopes that are loaded with their short edges against the machine body, rotate the print image by 180 degrees using the printer driver.
+To print on envelopes that are loaded with their short edges against the printer body, rotate the print image by 180 degrees using the printer driver.